 modifying two cars, a fastback and a convertible (#0139), for

 About the only

-two items on this invoice that don't make a lot of sense are the two fire extinguishers and the 10 carburetor base gaskets.
+items on this invoice that don't make a lot of sense are:

 In March 1967, a month before

-the alleged theft, Shelby American placed their last orders with Ford.
+the alleged theft, Shelby American placed the orders with Ford that

 of the documents and related research, it's